FIX: Another program is being installed… Installer error

 - Try restarting the installation again.

-- Press Windows key + R to summon the elevated Run command-line.
+- Press the Windows + R shortcut to summon the elevated Run command-line.

 - In the command-line, type services.msc and press Enter.